Finolex Q1 FY26: Why Did Volumes Grow But Profits Plunge? The Rebound Strategy Revealed

 Q1 FY26 1,043 -11% -9%

-A positive development was the 10% volume growth in CPVC, a higher-margin product, signaling the company’s strategic shift towards a more profitable product mix.
-While the Agri-Non-Agri split remained largely stable around 70-30, management expressed a long-term goal of achieving a 50-50 mix for better margins, a trend that could significantly bolster future profitability.
+A bright spot was the 10% volume growth in CPVC, a higher-margin product.
+This signals a positive shift in the company’s product mix, which could enhance overall profitability in the long run.
+While the Agri-Non-Agri split remained largely stable at around 70-30, management’s stated long-term goal of achieving a 50-50 mix indicates a strategic push towards better-margin segments.

-Looking ahead, management remains optimistic, noting a pickup in demand in July with high single-digit growth.
+Looking ahead, management remains optimistic, noting a pickup in demand in July despite the ongoing monsoon.
 They are confident of achieving double-digit volume growth for the full fiscal year FY26, aligning with the broader industry’s expected trajectory.
-This implies a strong rebound in the coming quarters, which markets will certainly be watching for.
+This implies a strong rebound in the coming quarters, which will be crucial for the market’s assessment of the company’s capability to deliver on its guidance.

-The impact of PVC price volatility was most starkly visible on Finolex’s earnings.
-EBITDA plummeted by 54.6% year-on-year, from ₹207 crore in Q1 FY25 to a mere ₹94 crore in Q1 FY26.
-Consequently, the EBITDA margin contracted sharply from 18% to 9%.
-Profit Before Tax (PBT) also saw a significant drop of 45% year-on-year to ₹126 crore.
+The impact of PVC price volatility was most acutely felt on Finolex’s earnings.
+EBITDA saw a substantial year-on-year drop of 55%, falling from ₹207 crore in Q1 FY25 to a mere ₹94 crore in Q1 FY26.
+This led to a sharp contraction in the EBITDA margin, from 18% to 9%.
+Profit Before Tax (PBT) also declined significantly by 45% year-on-year to ₹126 crore.

 EBITDA (₹ Cr)